Lundanmu/IXD-WEEK2-yw/final/README.md

 adc1 = ADC(Pin(1), atten=ADC.ATTN_11DB)
 ```

-Set the 'START' state, resetting all the timers and enable the LED Light turn on to red.
+Set the 'START' state, resetting all the timers and enabling the LED Light turn on to red.

 ``` Python
   if(program_state == 'START'):